verbb/gift-voucher/docs/developers/events.md

 ### The `afterRenderPdf` event

-Plugins can get notified after the PDF or an order has been rendered.
+Plugins can get notified after the PDF or a voucher has been rendered.

 ```php
 use craft\commerce\events\PdfEvent;